paladin-t/my_basic/README.md

 ## Main features

+MY-BASIC is a dynamic typed programming language with BASIC syntax and has a very dynamic nature; it makes it easy to use and powerful.
+MY-BASIC offers a wide range of features like:

 * It is totally **free** to use MY-BASIC for individual or commercial purpose under the MIT license
 * Written in clean **ANSI C**, source code is portable for a dozen of platforms
-* With most modern BASIC syntax
+* With most both retro and modern BASIC syntax
+* Case-insensitive tokenization
 * **[Prototype-based](https://en.wikipedia.org/wiki/Prototype-based_programming)** (OOP) paradigm
 * **Lightweight** (within memory usage less than 128KB) and fast
-* Case-insensitive tokenization
 * **Dynamic typed** integer, float point, string, boolean, user defined data types, etc. with array support
 * Standard numeric functions, and standard string functions
 * Referenced usertype support